 • Maternal and Child Nursing Care

 The duration of study depends on the nursing course you are pursuing.
 The ADN program typically takes between 2 to 3 years.
 Students can also pursue an RN online.
-It is important to recognize that most online courses are administered under the umbrella of the traditional campus-based nursing programs.
-Before pursuing an online program, students need to perform due research to verify the following information: the nursing school’s reputation, NCLEX-RN licensure preparation and passage rate and the overall quality of the faculty.
+It is important to recognize that most online courses are administered under the umbrella of traditional campus-based nursing programs.
+Before pursuing an online program, students need to perform due research to verify the following information: the nursing school’s reputation, NCLEX-RN licensure preparation and passage rate, and the overall quality of the faculty.
 For shorter programs like LPN, the study takes between 12 to 18 months.
 The Bachelor of Science in Nursing program usually takes four years to complete.

-Clinical Hours and Preparation
+Registered Nurse (RN) Clinical Hours and Preparation

-Students pursuing the RN program are expected to put up sufficient clinical hours to graduate and set the long drawn, NCLEX-RN exams.
+Students pursuing the RN program are expected to put up sufficient clinical hours to graduate and set the long-drawn, NCLEX-RN exams.
 The total amount of hours needed by students and faculty is primarily tied to the state board requirements.
 The clinical hours are crucial because they offer nursing students, critical hands-on experience.
-Since the clinical hours are hugely demanding, students need to put a lot of effort and hard work to succeed.
+Since the clinical hours are hugely demanding, students need to put in a lot of effort and hard work to succeed.
 To better prepare for your clinical, you need to propagate your time and tasks based on priorities.
 The other helpful tip is creating a calendar that takes into consideration the assignment and examination due dates.
 Having proper preparation will help you ease anxiety and improve your GPA.

 The NCLEX-RN Exam and RN Licensure

-A well-tuned RN program should prepare student’s to pass the NCLEX-RN exams.
+A well-tuned RN program should prepare students to pass the NCLEX-RN exams.
 Registered Nurses must pass the national, state-ordered NCLEX-RN exams to obtain a practicing license.
 Statistics show close to 5.5 million candidates have sat the NCLEX exams since 1994.
 The computerized examination typically constitutes 119 questions that must be done within a 6-hour window.
 Students who do not pass the exams are issued 45 days to prepare and resist the exams.
 Because every state has different eligibility requirements, students are strongly advised to stay updated with the state board requirements.
 The NCLEX exam covers the following critical areas of study:

 • Physiology Integrity